freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-a-template-engine.md

 Express needs to know which template engine you are using.
 We will use the `set` method to assign `pug` as the `view engine` property's value: `app.set('view engine', 'pug')`

-Your page will not load until you correctly render the index file in the `views/pug` directory.
+Your page will be blank until you correctly render the index file in the `views/pug` directory.

-Change the argument of the `res.render()` declaration in the `/` route to be the file path to the `views/pug` directory.
+To render the `pug` template, you need to use `res.render()` in the `/` route.
+Pass the file path to the `views/pug` directory as the argument to the method.
 The path can be a relative path (relative to views), or an absolute path, and does not require a file extension.

-If all went as planned, your app home page will stop showing the message "`Pug template is not defined.`" and will now display a message indicating you've successfully rendered the Pug template!
+If all went as planned, your app home page will no longer be blank and will display a message indicating you've successfully rendered the Pug template!

 Submit your page when you think you've got it right.
 If you're running into errors, you can <a href="https://gist.github.com/camperbot/3515cd676ea4dfceab4e322f59a37791" target="_blank" rel="noopener noreferrer nofollow">check out the project completed up to this point</a>.